papivot/tkg-helper-scripts/air-gapped.md

 # Above example is for Harbor
 ```

-3. Modify the Configmap *image-fetcher-ca-bundle*
+3. Modify the Configmap *image-fetcher-ca-bundle* and update the CM with the Registry certificate.

 ```
 k edit cm -n kube-system image-fetcher-ca-bundle